Jobscruze Blogs

 • Why are you looking now?
 Or Why did you leave your last job?

-• When is a time you failed and how did you respond?
+• When is the time you failed and how did you respond?

-• Big Interview is designed to help you assuming the type of questions that will be asked at your interview based on your experience and the industry you are getting int your career.
+• Big Interview is designed to help you assume the type of questions that will be asked at your interview based on your experience and the industry you are getting into your career.

 While preparing for your interview, it's better to know how your particular skill set will get converted in your job role and how it will help contribute to the overall goals of the organization's objectives or department.
 Having statistics on hand about how you have grown and have been successful in your previous roles will serve you well here.